eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 Because `R` is not defined outside the `borrow` statement.

-And, again, we can't do this:
+And, again, we can't borrow after consumption:

 ```austral
 let x: Lin := make();